lsaltz/Robot_Programming/README.md

 # Robot_Programming
 My FIRST contributions Summer of 2018-current time.

 Magnetar was programmed in Java during the Summer of 2018.
+Gravastar is The Highlander's official 2019 season bot.

 VisionCamera is a part of a larger project, along with UPIDF, AutoSuite, OI, Robot, and AutoButton.
 To see the full project, please visit the official Highlanders (Team #4499) github.